First World War Centenary: A Time Line

 The question of South Australia’s German heritage continued to exercise the State’s parliament.
 The Education Act, for example, was amended to ensure that all teaching in primary schools be conducted in English.
 The affect upon German speakers was clear, particularly as the German language was an important tool in teaching articles of the Lutheran faith.
 Indeed, at least one House of Assembly Member described the measure as a religious attack aimed at a specific segment, namely German-Australians, of the community.

 Europe’s Western Front was marked by some major battles, which remain well known to this day: Verdun and the Battle of the Somme.
 Two powers entered the War on the side of the Allies.
 Italy declared war on Germany in August as did Romania.
 Within months, however, German forces had conquered Romania and occupied Bucharest.
 Kaiser Franz Joseph, Emperor of Austria and King of Hungary, died in November and was succeeded by his grand-nephew, Archduke Karl, who would prove to be the last Hapsburg to sit on the imperial throne of Austria.
-Perhaps mention the British campaign against the Ottoman Turks in Sinai and Palestine around here.

 While Australia’s major military commitment centred on Western Europe, British and Dominion forces also remained active in the Sinai Peninsula.
 Ottoman forces launched an initial attack on the Suez Canal in February 1915.
-However, it was the end of the Gallipoli campaign in December that year which freed Turkish forces for renewed assaults on the Canal, commencing in April 1916 and again several months later over July-August which culminated in the Battle of Romani.
+However, it was the end of the Gallipoli campaign in December that year which freed Turkish forces for renewed assaults on the Canal, commencing in April 1916 and again several months later over July-August.
+This culminated in the Battle of Romani.
 Desert warfare posed extreme logistical difficulties where mobile forces came to the fore and the mounted rifles of the Dominions played important roles.
 In terms of military forces at least partially raised in South Australia, the 3rd Light Horse Regiment, the 9th Light Horse Regiment and the 11th Light Horse Regiment can be named.
 By December 1916, British and Dominion forces had reached the Palestine frontier.

 2 Peter Burness, ‘1916: Australians in France’, Australian War Memorial; https://www.awm.gov.au/ww1/1916/essay/